KnnthGunawan/Pollution-In-Singapore/README.md

 # Hello!

-This website is about pollution in Singapore.
+My name is Kenneth, and I created this website about pollution in Singapore.

 # Enjoy